Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Likely non-eccentric new events in GWTC-3

-In Table \ref{tab:results-not-eccentric}, we provide summary statistics for the events from GWTC-3 that are both adequately sampled and have $\ln \mathcal{B} (e_{10} \geq 0.05) < 0$.
+In Table \ref{tab:results-not-eccentric}, we provide summary statistics for the newly-studied events in GWTC-3 that are both adequately sampled and have $\ln \mathcal{B} (e_{10} \geq 0.05) < 0$.
 Marginal posterior distributions on log$_{10}(e_{10})$ are displayed in Figure \ref{fig:not_eccentric_posteriors}.
 Full posterior distributions on all parameters of these events are provided online.\footnote{\href{https://github.com/IsobelMarguarethe/eccentric-GWTC-3}{github.com/IsobelMarguarethe/eccentric-GWTC-3}}